I WILL BE HIS GOD

 Now we see why the rewards of life and rulership go to the overcomers.
 They are the ones who battle against Satan until the iron rod of righteousness is created in them.

-The pattern seems to be that when God has finished working with those who have to fight against the sins in their own personality, and who have gained victory, God is going to sovereignly remove sin from all other people, if they will obey Him.
+The pattern seems to be that when God has finished working with those who must fight against the sins in their own personalities, and who have gained victory, God is going to sovereignly remove sin from all other people, if they will obey Him.
 As I said previously, there will be a lot of human interaction here, but this appears to be the broad plan.

 We have a young sister, and her breasts are not yet grown.
 What shall we do for our sister for the day she is spoken for?
 If she is a wall, we will build towers of silver on her.
 If she is a door, we will enclose her with panels of cedar.
 I am a wall, and my breasts are like towers.
 Thus I have become in his eyes like one bringing contentment.
 (Song of Solomon 8:8-10)